m-t-codes/learing-Docker/01_LearningDocker/BasicCommands.md

 # Docker Commands (basics)

 ## Old and New Commands
 There is a "new" way to writer docker commands.
-The old commands will still work for example: `docker ps`
+The old commands will still work for example: `docker ps` <br />
 asd

 old: $ docker ps